sinkboy-chen/pdfjail/README.md

 ## pdfjail
-Remove the password lock of all PDF files in a directory.
+Remove the password lock of all PDF files in current directory.
 (Windows)

 ## Install
 1. `pip install pikepdf`